Call for Editor-in-Chief

 Steps in the Evidence Analysis Process

-• Step 1: Formulate the Evidence Analysis Question - Specify a focused question in a defined area of practice Three key items are used to generate good quality questions: an analytical framework to identify links between factors and outcomes; the PICO format to write questions; and the Nutrition Care Process to serve as a framework.
+• Step 1: Formulate the Evidence Analysis Question - Specify a focused question in a defined area of practice.
+Three key items are used to generate good quality questions: an analytical framework to identify links between factors and outcomes; the PICO format to write questions; and the Nutrition Care Process to serve as a framework.

 • Step 2: Gather and Classify the Evidence - This step involves developing a search plan to conduct a detailed literature search.
 The search plan clearly defines the inclusion and exclusion criteria and identifies the key search terms and outcomes necessary to conduct a comprehensive search.
-The search plan and all literature searches results are documented and assessed for inclusion eligibility.
-Excluded articles are listed along with reason for exclusion.
+The search plan and all literature search results are documented and assessed for inclusion eligibility.
+Excluded articles are listed along with reasons for exclusion.

 • Step 3: Critically Appraise Each Article (Risk of Bias) - This step involves critically assessing each included article for methodological quality.
 Each study is evaluated based on appropriateness of study design and the quality of how the study was conducted by using the Academy's risk of bias tool called the Quality Criteria Checklist (pdf).